AustinCodingAcademy/Exams/PHPIntermediate/01-Midterm/exam-part-1.md

 ### Problem

-Precisely define the structure of a for-loop.
+Precisely define the structure of a for loop.

 Answer: